westnetz/rechnung/design.md

 by email (using the *send contract* command  and to be signed and returned.

+The contract contains a *product* section.
+Based on the description the matching product description document from the assets folder is attached to the contracts email as well as the terms and/or returns policy.

 The signed contract (as jpg or pdf file) is saved into the *signed\_contracts* directory.
 After that, the customer can be imported into the system.